daddyblondlegs/dex-pumps.github.io/README.md

-daddyblondlegs.com wants to help you on your next bike tour by giving you ideas about the bike and gear you should use and where you should go.
+Daddy Blond Legs wants to help you on your next bike tour by giving you ideas about the bike and gear you should use and where you should go.